Volkswagen Beetle in Mexico: Start of production in Puebla

 In 1971, the 200,000th Mexican Volkswagen Beetle was produced, and exports to Costa Rica and Europe began.
 That year, the Volkswagen Sedán was selected by the "Departamento del Distrito Federal" to serve as a public transportation vehicle, thus becoming the standard taxi in Mexico City.
 In 1972, the Volkswagen Beetle received the larger front windows used on German Beetles since 1965, though the rear window remained the smaller 1965–71 size.
 The larger rear window, introduced on German Beetles in 1972, did not appear on the Mexican Beetle until 1985.
 Enlarged tail lights, first used on 1971–72 German models (except VW 1200), were also added.

 The 1973 model was highly popular, due to the previous year's improvements, as well as the new four-bolt 15-inch wheels (“small 4” as opposed to “wide 5”) with newly designed flat hubcaps, which replaced the original "bowl type" covers.
 The fuel filler neck was moved from inside the trunk to the right front quarter panel, just above the fender.
 Inside, a matte black padded dashboard was introduced, resulting in greater comfort and less eye fatigue.
 The wiper-washer control was also moved from a button on the dashboard to a lever on the right of the steering column.
 Later that year, additional improvements appeared, including a four-spoke black steering wheel.

 The 1974 models brought further modifications.
 A 1600 cc engine producing 44 HP SAE (50 PS DIN) replaced the previous 1500.
 The front fenders were enlarged, new front turn signals (identical to the ones on American spec Beetles) were added, and larger round taillights with amber turn signals were introduced, one year after their 1973 appearance on German-made Beetles.
 The engine cover remained unchanged, except it no longer had an emblem.
-Inside, the front seats were re-designed, and the interior colour was changed from gray to black.
+Inside, the front seats were redesigned, and the interior colour was changed from gray to black.
 Also, the front hood release lever was relocated inside the glovebox, as on 1969 and later German Beetles.

 In 1975, the engine cover was again changed to include four groups of vents, with six on the two inner groups and seven on the two outer groups, as on 1972 and later German models (except VW 1200).
 In June, the 500,000th Mexican Beetle was produced.
 There were two limited editions: The Volkswagen Beetle Jeans and the Volkswagen Beetle Sport Jeans featuring special wheels and unique paint colors.
-Beginning that year, chrome hub caps were reserved for Volkswagen Sedan equipped, unlike the base model which had no hub caps.
+Beginning that year, chrome hubcaps were reserved for Volkswagen Sedan equipped, unlike the base model which had no hubcaps.

 In 1977, the most important modification was that the front turn signals were moved to the front bumper, as on 1975 and later European Beetles, though they remained atop the fenders on US- and Canada-spec cars until its end in 1979.
 With the introduction of the Caribe, some of the colours introduced the new model were available on the Mexican VW.
 In addition, vinyl upholstery was discontinued, leaving cloth–vinyl upholstery as the only option.